Skip to main content

 • Don't make the framework overly complex.
 Simplicity aids adoption.

 • Don't neglect to onboard new partners properly.
-This sets them up for success.
+Proper onboarding sets them up for success.

 • Don't ignore partner feedback.
-Their insights are valuable for improvement.
+Partner insights are valuable for improvement.

 • Don't let the framework become static.
-It should evolve with your partner ecosystem.
+Evolution with your partner ecosystem is necessary.

 • Don't promise support you cannot deliver.
 Manage expectations realistically.